 Frustrated, my thoughts ran, she’s going to regret it, what can I possibly say to convince her, the place is closing, I don’t have much time here…but the little hand in mind stayed firm.
 It seemed as if today the fear of the pony was much bigger than the desire to ride the pony.

-So what it is that makes some of us stop cold and freeze when we encounter fear — no matter how strong our original yearnings — and others to move past their fear, sometimes even be energized by it?
+What it is that makes some of us stop cold and freeze when we encounter fear — no matter how strong our original yearnings — while others can easily move past theirs, sometimes even be energized by it?

 But that same autonomic “fight or flight” feedback is triggered even when the fear is irrational, when the only danger is what’s in our heads and the emotional state we’ve created.
 No tiger is going to attack us at the office when we ask for a raise or that coveted job that is about to open up.
 Yet, the threatening thoughts of fear, amplified by its accompanying emotions of worry, doubt, shame, and failure, paralyze us from taking action.